-A condition can be imposed to ensure the car parking is retained as such thereafter.
+A condition can be imposed to ensure the car parking is provided and retained as such thereafter.

-In order to further improve the sustainability credentials of the site, the Highways Officer has requested a scheme for two cycle stands to encourage the use of bicycles for shorter journeys.
+In order to further improve the sustainability credentials of the site, the Highways Officer has requested a scheme for two cycle stands to encourage shorter journeys by bicycle.
 This can be imposed via a suitably worded condition.
 As such the Highways Officer has no objection to the proposal subject to the above conditions.

-On balance it is considered that the change of use would not have any unacceptable impacts upon highway and pedestrian safety.
+On balance it is considered that the change of use would not have any unacceptable impact upon highway and pedestrian safety.
 Therefore, the proposed development is considered to accord with Policy SP5 and PLA11 of the Bridgend Local Development Plan (2024)